dyyvgug/Exome-seq/README.md

     $ samtools mpileup -ugf /DYY/gatk/hg38/Homo_sapiens_assembly38.fasta *.bam | bcftools call -vmO z -o var_out.vcf.gz

   The complete way using GATK.
-We need to
+Firstly, we need to mark PCR duplicate sequences.
+If the library is paired-end, we need fix the mate information of the pair-end.
+Then base quality score recalibration is necessary.

+   $ bash gatk_dup_bqsr.sh

+  If